Kefitzat haderech: Frank Herbert's Dune

-Science fiction novelist Frank Herbert's concept for a messiah, the Kwisatz Haderach, resembles and is strongly associated with Kefitzat Haderech, the "leap forward".
+Science fiction novelist Frank Herbert's concept for the messiah, the Kwisatz Haderach or "Shortening of the Path" is likely identical with kefitzat haderech, "Shortening of the Path".

-Emanuel Lotem's 1989 translation of Dune into Hebrew uses the concepts interchangeably.
+Emanuel Lotem's 1989 translation of Dune into Modern Hebrew uses the concepts interchangeably.

-While Frank Hebert seems to use the term to reference the messianic personage himself, it's possible that the Golden Path, a major plot point in the later books of the franchise, and the purpose of the Kwitzat Haderach - to steer humanity on the Golden Path, thus 'shortening the path' humanity must take to survive long-term - may be the reason he chose to use the term.
+While Frank Herbert seems to use the term to reference the messiah himself, the Golden Path, a major plot point in the later books of the franchise, and the purpose of the Kwisatz Haderach (to steer humanity on the Golden Path, thus 'shortening the path' humanity must take to survive long-term) may be the reason he chose to use the term.

 Philip Reeve's Railhead

 In his Railhead trilogy science-fiction author Philip Reeve introduced a galactic interstellar railway system, the K-Bahn which is based on a network of K-gates, portal-like gateways utilizing an extradimensional non-space to achieve instant arrival after departure, thus "shortening the way".
 As explained in the novel Railhead itself, the "K" in this terminology stands for "Kefitzat Haderech", referred to as an expression in "one of the languages of Old Earth".